 Mainfreight’s pre-production process was again used on its second upgrade program in mid 2016, which required another 18 sets of B-doubles – eight curtain-siders and 10 FRP vans – which were all completed and delivered in February 2017.

-According to Mainfreight, the B-double curtain-sider double drops are a perfect fit for to shuttle palletised goods between Melbourne, Sydney, Brisbane and Perth.
+According to Mainfreight, the B-double curtain-sider double drops are a perfect fit for to shuttle palletised goods between Melbourne, cheap diflucan no rx Sydney, Brisbane and Perth.
 “We again worked closely with Vawdrey and our ODs to come up with the purpose-built designs,” Massey explains.
 “This time we looked at the features and benefits of the FRP units, which have worked well with our new depot layouts across the country.

 “The B-double Titeliners feature double drop deck A-trailers equipped with sliding mezzanine deck posts, while the B-trailers come with three-quarter mezz deck posts, giving us maximum flexibility to load long lengths unhindered in either unit.
 With seven sets of mezzanine decks, we can eliminate potential damage to our customers’ freight, while maximising weight and cubic utilisation.
 All B-double Titeliners have also been fitted with Vawdrey’s LatchLiner curtain and Lift-A-Gate systems to secure the load and minimise the risk of shoulder injuries for loaders and drivers.”